 Recognize the Symptoms of a Heart Attack

 Even though it’s one of the main causes of death in the world, lots of people don’t know the symptoms of a heart attack.
-Therefore, people don’t always get treatments in time.
+Because of this, people don’t always get treatment in time.
 Knowing how to identify symptoms and see a doctor as soon as possible is important in order to prevent damage.